emmt/MiRA/USAGE.md

 methods: `-xform=exact` uses an exact transform, `-xform=nfft` use a precise approximation by the NFFT algorithm while `-xform=fft` uses a built-in algorithm which is less precise.
 The exact transform can be very slow if the image is large and/or if there are many data.
-The two others exploits an FFT algorithm and are faster.
+The two others exploit an FFT algorithm and are faster.
 If you have installed [Yorick NFFT plug-in](https://github.com/emmt/ynfft), `-xform=nfft` is certainly the method of choice.